Förster resonance energy transfer: Proteins

 FRET is often used to detect and track interactions between proteins.
 Additionally, FRET can be used to measure distances between domains in a single protein by tagging different regions of the protein with fluorophores and measuring emission to determine distance.
 This provides information about protein conformation, including secondary structures and protein folding.
 This extends to tracking functional changes in protein structure, such as conformational changes associated with myosin activity.
 Applied in vivo, FRET has been used to detect the location and interactions of cellular structures including integrins and membrane proteins.

 Membranes

 FRET can be used to observe membrane fluidity, movement and dispersal of membrane proteins, membrane lipid-protein and protein-protein interactions, and successful mixing of different membranes.
 FRET is also used to study formation and properties of membrane domains and lipid rafts in cell membranes and to determine surface density in membranes.

-Chemosensory
+Chemosensor

 FRET-based probes can detect the presence of various molecules: the probe's structure is affected by small molecule binding or activity, which can turn the FRET system on or off.
 This is often used to detect anions, cations, small uncharged molecules, and some larger biomacromolecules as well.
 Similarly, FRET systems have been designed to detect changes in the cellular environment due to such factors as pH, hypoxia, or mitochondrial membrane potential.